Other Brandy Bottom Pages

 Photo right: Historic England sign on Old Pit heapstead, February 2016.

 In early January Historic England gave the project a grant to pay for masons to rebuild and patch walls in the Old Pit enclosure, and around the fan ducts.
 The masons started on site in the middle of January, and by the end of February they had finished working on the Cornish Engine House.
 The walls have been cleared of vegetation, and the tops capped.
 A 'before and after' pair of photos can be seen on the 'Buildings and Conservation Work' page of the website.
 A buttress has also been built at the southern end of the bob wall, giving support to the arched opening at the base of that wall.
 By the end of February progress had been made on rebuilding the south-east wall of the house.
 A photo taken in 1982 showed that there had been a fireplace in this wall, and this feature has been incorporated in the rebuilt wall.
 In addition a buttress has built against the south-west wall of the Vertical Engine House to support an overhanging section of the central wall that divides the engine bay from the winding drum bay.
-The base of the Old Pit heapstead ramp has been rebuilt, and a start made on strengthening an adjacent stretch of the heapstead wall.
+The base of the wall of the Old Pit heapstead ramp has been rebuilt, and a start made on strengthening an adjacent stretch of the heapstead wall.

 A FoBB newsletter (No 10) was published mid-February.
 This summarises the work done from the start of the project in 2008, as well as covering recent developments.